dipy/dipy/doc/interfaces/basic_flow.rst

     Visualization of a slice from the generated brain mask

 Perform DTI using ``dipy_fit_dti``.
-The input of this function is the DWI data, b-values and b-vector files and the brain mask that we calculated in the previous step::
+The inputs of this function are the DWI data, b-values and b-vector files and the brain mask that we calculated in the previous step::

     dipy_fit_dti dwi.nii dwi.bval dwi.bvec out_work/brain_mask.nii.gz --out_dir out_work/